scriptingxss/embeddedappsec/acknowledgments.md

 * Code snippets in your favorite language
 * Translate guidance material

+To get started, create a GitBook account or sign in with your Github credentials to add  comments and make edits.
+All changes are tracked and synced to [https://github.com/scriptingxss/embeddedappsec](https://github.com/scriptingxss/embeddedappsec).
+Alternatively, clone the Github repo, use your favorite markdown editor, apply/make your edits, and submit a pull request.
 Feel free to contact the project leaders for ways to get involved.

 ### Project Leaders {#project-leaders}